viq/mcollective-salt-vagrant/README.md

 Using?
 ------

-What follows is a whirlwind tour of MCollective where you can run these commands on this Vagrant setup to gain a sense of what it is about.
+What follows is a whirlwind tour of MCollective and Salt where you can run these commands on this Vagrant setup to gain a sense of what it is about.

 MCollective is a framework that you can use to solve your own orchestration problems